jacobmartinez3d/c1_tools/README.md

 There are also a number of other validations that take place when opening this dialogue that you should never encounter if you always use the *Shot Browser*, and *C1 VersionUp* tools.

-#### Don't rename your local files or folders in the working directory, or you will encounter validation errors.
+#### Don't rename your local nukescripts, "Prerenders" folder, or frames in the working directory, or you will encounter validation errors.

 <hr>